FizzyPopp/ChefCapp-Admin/README.md

 # Running

-Currently the server uses expressjs to setup a `localhost` thing.
+The server uses expressjs to setup a `localhost` thing.
 Run it like so:

 ``` sh
 $ node server.js